Douglas College > Programs & Courses > Faculties > Language, Literature and Performing Arts > Communications > Faculty

-BA (Honours), Diploma Ed (University of the West Indies), TESOL Diploma (VCC), MEd (English Language Education) (University of the West Indies)
+BA (Honours), Diploma Education (University of the West Indies), Teaching English as a Second Language Diploma (VCC), Cert in International Studies (British Columbia), MEd (English Language Education) (University of the West Indies)

 Business, Interpersonal and Speech Communications

-For more than 25 years, Tanya Haye has taught academic writing, business writing, and interpersonal and oral communication courses.
+For over 30 years, Tanya Haye has taught academic writing, business writing, and interpersonal and oral communication courses.
 In her classes, she uses humour, interaction and collaboration to create a comfortable learning environment, which she hopes will facilitate and motivate her students to be active learners and critical thinkers.

 BA (Simon Fraser)